Share

 Scarborough vs. North York: Where Should You Move?

-If you are planning a move within the Greater Toronto Area, two of the most popular destinations you will encounter are Scarborough and North York.
-Both are former independent cities that were amalgamated into the City of Toronto in 1998, and both are home to more than 600,000 residents each.
-They share many qualities — incredible cultural diversity, strong community identities, and a sense of being self-contained cities within the broader Toronto fabric.
-But they are also different in important ways that can significantly affect your quality of life, commute, and budget.
-In this guide, we compare Scarborough and North York across the dimensions that matter most to help you decide where to move.
+If you are planning a move within the Greater Toronto Area, Scarborough and North York top most shortlists.
+Both are former independent cities amalgamated into the City of Toronto in 1998, and both are home to more than 600,000 residents each.
+They share incredible cultural diversity, strong community identities, and a sense of being self-contained cities within the broader Toronto fabric.
+But they differ in ways that affect your budget, commute, and quality of life.
+This guide compares both districts across the dimensions that matter most so you can decide where to move.

 Key Takeaways